LinaKrasko/multi-vendor-checkout/README.md

     ```

 2.  **Environment and Database:**
     The project comes with a pre-configured `.env` file and a SQLite database (`database/database.sqlite`).
-Just ensure the application key is set:
+Just ensure the application key is set and migrations are run:
     ```bash
     php artisan key:generate
+    php artisan migrate:fresh
     ```

 3.  **Populate Data:**